Blanding’s turtle in the Ottawa ValleyA threatened species to be protected

 The Blanding’s turtle is a species deemed threatened in Quebec since 2009.
 It's black, domed shell, often marked with yellow and tawny flecks, can reach up to 28 centimetres in length.
 This reptile is easy to recognize thanks to its bright yellow throat and chin.

-The species is found in shallow lakes, beaver ponds and wetlands with muddy bottoms, as they are rich in aquatic vegetation and organic matter.
+The species is found in wetlands, beaver ponds and lakes with shallow water and mucky bottoms, as they are rich in aquatic vegetation and organic matter.

 Formerly, the Blanding’s turtle's range was limited to the southern Ottawa Valley region, specifically in the municipalities of Bristol, Clarendon and Shawville, as well as in a large section of Gatineau Park.
-Until recently, the westernmost sightings occurred on Isle-aux-Allumettes.
+Until recently, the westernmost sightings occurred in Sheenboro.

 "To ensure the long-term sustainability of Blanding’s turtle populations, habitat conservation is very important.
 Protecting against loss, degradation and fragmentation requires a better understanding of the turtle’s distribution," explained Caroline Gagné, project manager for the Nature Conservancy of Canada's (NCC's) Quebec Region.